 RELIEVE MUSCLE SORENESS

 Post workout your body is going to feel tired and some muscles will feel sore.
 Sauna is a great way to relieve muscle soreness.
-When you sit in the intense heat of a sauna the body begins working hard to try and cool itself down.
+When you sit in the intense heat of a sauna the body quickly begins working hard to cool itself down.

 Among the physiological changes that kick in is increased cardiovascular activity.
 Your heart rate will jump as your body increases the amount of blood being pumped around your body.